rickyeckhardt/100-Days-of-Code/Day 4 - Anthropolgie Email Signup/README.markdown

  Day 4 - 100 Days of Code

-A fun quick email and phone signup form based on Anthropolgie.
+A fun quick email and phone signup form based on Anthropologie.
 I love the colors and layout.
 The animation could be smoother, but I did not want to spend too much time on this pen, so I pulled the animation from another pen that was forked.

 This would be an easy drop in for an overlay to get users to sign up!